MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-organization-users.md

 link to the organization page.

 > [!WARNING]
-> When the "Restrict invitations" policy is disabled, you can't @mention anyone who isn’t in the organization.
-You receive an email stating that you don't have permission to @mention the user.
-> However, if you have permission to invite users to the organization, regardless of whether the "Restrict invitations" policy is disabled, you can @mention a user who isn't part of your organization.
-> This action invites that user to your organization.
+> If you have permission to invite users to the organization, regardless of whether the "Restrict invitations" policy is disabled, you can @mention a user who isn't part of your organization.
+This action invites that user to your organization.

 ::: moniker range=" azure-devops"